bloominstituteoftechnology/node-db1-project/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
 UPDATE Customers
 SET PostalCode = '11122'
-WHERE CustomerName = 'Bilbo Baggins'
+where CustomerName = 'Bilbo Baggins'

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
-SELECT Orders.OrderID, Customers.CustomerName
-FROM Orders
-INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID order by CustomerName
+select Count(*)
+from orders
+group by customerid
+having customerid = 65;

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
+select customername, Count()
+from orders
+INNER JOIN customers ON customers.customerid = orders.customerid
+group by customername
+order by Count() desc;

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
+select city, Count()
+from orders
+INNER JOIN customers ON customers.customerid = orders.customerid
+group by city
+order by Count() asc;

 ## delete all users that have no orders.
 Should delete 17 records.